-Lifetime mortgages are measured at FVTPL as the cash flows that result from these instruments are not solely payments of interest and principal outstanding.
+Lifetime mortgages are measured at FVTPL (loans and advances to customers) as the cash flows that result from these instruments are not solely payments of interest and principal outstanding.
 The cash flows associated with these instruments also provide compensation for the no-negative-equity guarantee implicit in the contracts.